aabccd021/tiny-cookie-session/README.md

 It doesn't have to be the actual outdated token to be detected as session forking.

-As long as paired with a valid session id, any token value, even the ones that were never issued, will be detected as session forking.
+As long as it's paired with a valid session id, any token value, even ones that were never issued, will be detected as session forking.

-This means theoritically, if the attacker can guess a valid session id, they can use any random token value to log out the legitimate user.
+This means theoretically, if the attacker can guess a valid session id, they can use any random token value to log out the legitimate user.

-But practically this is not a concern because we used 256 bits of entropy for session id generation, making it unguessable.
+But practically this is not a concern because we use 256 bits of entropy for session id generation, making it unguessable.

-### If the attacker stole an old cookie
+### If the attacker steals an old cookie

-If the attacker stole a cookie, and the user has already rotated the token twice since then, when the attacker uses the cookie, both parties will be logged out.
+If the attacker steals a cookie, and the user has already rotated the token twice since then, when the attacker uses the cookie, both parties will be logged out.

-In this case, no harm was done to the legitimate user, just the user will be logged out unexpectedly.
+In this case, no harm is done to the legitimate user, except the user will be logged out unexpectedly.

-### If the attacker stole a recent cookie
+### If the attacker steals a recent cookie

-If the attacker stole a cookie, and the user has not rotated the token twice since then, the attacker can use the cookie.
+If the attacker steals a cookie, and the user has not rotated the token twice since then, the attacker can use the cookie.

 For this library to detect session forking, two conditions must be met after the cookie is stolen:

 1. The token must be rotated at least twice.
-1. The user must use the session again.
+2. The user must use the session again.

-The token rotation on condition one can be achieved by any combination of the user and the attacker making requests: (user, user), (user, attacker), (attacker, user), or (attacker, attacker).
+The token rotation in condition one can be achieved by any combination of the user and the attacker making requests: (user, user), (user, attacker), (attacker, user), or (attacker, attacker).

 Until these two conditions are met, the attacker can use the stolen cookie.

-This means, there are two worst-case scenarios where we can't detect session forking:
+This means there are two worst-case scenarios where we can't detect session forking:

 1. The attacker steals a cookie, and the legitimate user never uses the session again (inactive).
 2. The attacker steals a cookie, and logs out the legitimate user.

 We can't detect session forking in these scenarios.

-These problem can not be solved unless the user has some way to prove their identity, like how it's done in Device Bound Session Credentials (DBSC).
+These problems cannot be solved unless the user has some way to prove their identity, like how it's done in Device Bound Session Credentials (DBSC).

-The best we can do is to set a short session expiration time (`sessionExpiresIn`), and also show "Log out other devices" screen everytime the user logs in.
+The best we can do is to set a short session expiration time (`sessionExpiresIn`), and also show a "Log out other devices" screen every time the user logs in.

 Setting a short session expiration time will limit the window of opportunity for the attacker, but it will also inconvenience legitimate users by requiring them to log in more frequently.

-One way to making it safer is by restricting users to have only one active session at a time.
+One way to make it safer is by restricting users to have only one active session at a time.
-As opposed to manually logging out other devices, this will automatically log out other devices when the user logs in from a new device, one less human interaction required.
+As opposed to manually logging out other devices, this will automatically log out other devices when the user logs in from a new device, requiring one less human interaction.

 Another way is to implement "Don't remember me" functionality, which deletes the cookie when the browser is closed.
-This can be done easily by removing `Expires` and `Max-Age` attributes from the session cookie.
+This can be done easily by removing the `Expires` and `Max-Age` attributes from the session cookie.

 ### Persistent cookie theft

 If the cookie is stolen repeatedly (e.g., via persistent background malware), it can't be prevented by any cookie-based mechanism, including this library or even DBSC.

 The user is cooked at this point.
-The only solution to this is to log in from a clean device and log out all other devices.
+The only solution is to log in from a clean device and log out all other devices.

 ## Installation